 What education, health and care plans are for

 Most children with special educational needs (SEN) don’t need an education, health and care (EHC) plan.
-Only 3% of children will need an EHC plan.

 An education, health and care (EHC) plan makes it possible for children with special educational needs to access some kinds of support.

 Each EHC plan is made individually for each child, and provides access to different kinds of support.

 Most special educational needs can be met by mainstream nurseries, schools and colleges.

 An EHC plan is only needed if it’s clear that a child’s needs can’t be met through mainstream resources.

 Who can ask for an EHC needs assessment

 Parents, carers, schools and young people themselves (if over 16) can all ask for an EHC needs assessment.

 If you think you need an EHC needs assessment